 What Is a Trademark?

-To make sure that people recognize your product after you take the time and effort to develop your goods or services, consider filing for a trademark.
+To make sure that people recognize your product after you take the time and effort to develop your goods or services, you should consider filing for a trademark.

 A trademark is an image, logo, design, slogan, etc. that establishes you as the origin for your good or service and sets you apart from your competitors.

-International Trademark Classes
+International “Nice” Trademark Classes

 Registering a Class 14 Trademark